sundgenomics/sundgenomics.github.io/peer_learning.md

 12:00 – 12:15  Updates, closing, and feedback session for Peer Learning v.2.
 12:15 – 13:00  Opening of Peer Learning v.3, including signup and information session.

-**Friday, December 8**
-Faculty Lounge 7.15.107A (Mærsk building)
-11:00 – 12:00  Closing of Peer Learning v.4 and End of the year get-together for all participants, where certificates will be awarded, feedback will be shared, and an opportunity to socialize will be provided.

-We wish you success in connecting with your peers and learning new skills!
+Currently we are at full capacity for peer learning, so no new signup events will be announced this year.
+Next signup will be open sometime in January - until then feel free to suggest topics in shared notes.

 Go back to the [Genomics Platform home](https://sundgenomics.github.io)